tnynyn/aws-ebsSnapshotManager/README.md

 For notifications, you can set up a SNS topic and create a CloudWatch rule to trigger on EC2 snapshot creation and copy events with result "failed".

+## Known Issues:
+ - AWS has a limitation of five concurrent CopySnapshot operation (Working on adding some checks and workaround for this)

 ## Credits and Thanks To:
 https://github.com/neilspink/aws-ebs-snapshots-lambda  (as most of the code was based on this)